Dysfunction (album)

-Dysfunction is the second studio album by American rock band Staind, released on April 13, 1999 by Flip Records and Elektra Records.
+Dysfunction is the second studio album by American rock band Staind, released on April 13, 1999, by Flip Records and Elektra Records.
 It is the band's first studio album released on a record label.
-Three singles were released for the album: "Just Go", "Mudshovel", "Suffocate", and "Home".

-Staind self-released Tormented in 1996.
+Staind self-released their debut album Tormented in 1996.
 On October 23, 1997, the band met Limp Bizkit vocalist Fred Durst.
 Durst was initially appalled by Tormented's graphic artwork, and refused to sign Staind, but changed his mind after being impressed with the band's performance.
 Durst signed the band to Flip/Elektra and helped the band record Dysfunction.
 Staind promoted Dysfunction through touring and sampler cassettes.